Lightweight Dataset Pruning without Full Training via Example Difficulty and Prediction Uncertainty: More Results on Experiments

 \subsection{Cross-architecture generalization}

 In this section, we investigate the cross-architecture generalization ability of our proposed method.
 Specifically, we calculate the example score on one architecture and test its coreset performance on a different architecture.
-This evaluation aims to assess the ability of example scores to be transferred across diverse architectural designs.
+This evaluation, with results presented in Tables~\ref{tab:cross-arch-cnn} through \ref{tab:cross_arch_vgg16_resnet50}, aims to assess the transferability of these scores across diverse architectural designs.